gromacs/gromacs/docs/doxygen/lib/simd.md

   to integers they will be put in the first two elements of a 4-wide integer type.
 This means we cannot assume that floating-point SIMD registers and corresponding integer registers (after conversion) have the same width.
-- The 2-wide SIMD instructions on BlueGene/L and BlueGene/P cannot do any
-  floating-point logical operations (and/andnot/or/xor) whatsoever, which can be a pain when implementing approximations for math functions.
 - Since boolean values can have different width for float/double and the integers corresponding to float/double, we need to use separate boolean types for all these values and convert between them if we e.g. want to use